Registered Nursing Associate in Science Degree

 A student who completes this program (degree/certificate) will

-1. acquire the skills, knowledge and competencies, including pharmacology, fundamentals, medical-surgical and specialty nursing necessary for licensure and employment as a Registered Nurse.
+1. Acquire the skills, knowledge and competencies, including pharmacology, fundamentals, medical-surgical and specialty nursing necessary for licensure and employment as a Registered Nurse.

 Minimum Standards for Applicants